 Questions?
 Ask away in the comments!

 P.S.
 Want Free Workouts Too?
-If you’re not already signed up for the IdealShape Up Challenge, click the banner below to start getting the exercise portion!
+If you’re not already signed up for the IdealShape Up Challenge, click here!
 It’s six short, ultra-effective workouts delivered straight to your email each week.